syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 ## ${MSGONLY}

 Message contents without the program name or pid.
-Starting with syslog-ng OSE 3.0, the following macros are equivalent:
+Starting with {{ site.product.short_name }} 3.0, the following macros are equivalent:
 ${MSGONLY}, ${MSG}, ${MESSAGE}.
 For consistency, use the ${MESSAGE}
 macro.
 For details, see MESSAGE.